-- Chlorine, which is added by many water systems as a disinfectant but can impact water taste, was removed equally well by all filter pitchers.
+- Chlorine -- which is added by many water systems as a disinfectant but can impact water taste -- was well removed except by all but one filter pitcher.

-- Fluoride, which may be added to water systems to help protect teeth, was removed completely (which may not be desirable) by one filter pitcher, while the others removed 10.7% to 30.7% of the fluoride.
+- Fluoride -- which may be added to water systems to help protect teeth -- was removed completely (which may not be desirable) by one filter pitcher, while the others removed 10.7% to 31% of the fluoride.